HL7-cz/img/input/includes/composition-intro.md

 Some items in the impression may be considered actionable, in that some follow-up action or communication is advisable.
 The recommendations may or may not include a specific corresponding follow-up action.
 A corresponding communication to relevant persons may or may not have taken place during the reporting process and be noted in the report.

+**Complication**

+Information on additional medical problems that develop following a procedure, diagnostic test or study, treatment, or illness.

 **Communication**

 This is an optional section as it not anticipated that it is often required.